hackerzoe/CSE304_project/README.md

 ## 🧭 How to Run Clustering for Each Graph

-If you want to perform clustering on a specific graph, simply **uncomment the entire code block** corresponding to that graph.
+If you want to perform full clustering on a specific graph, simply **uncomment the entire code block**, including the call to the `clustering_algorithm` function.

 ---